 - Teach you new ways to complete activities that are challenging based on your condition, such as working on a computer, buttoning a shirt, or getting in and out of the shower

 How Effective Is Occupational Therapy?

-When performed by a trained specialist, occupational therapy can be highly effective for helping patients adapt to performing regular tasks so that they can carry on with their daily life as best as possible.
+When performed by a trained specialist, occupational therapy can be highly effective for helping patients adapt to performing regular tasks so that they can carry on with their daily lives as best as possible.